tobykurien/Xtendroid/Xtendroid/docs/index.md

     </string>
 </resources>
 ```

 Note that the column names in the database are exactly the same as the field names in the bean.
-The special string name "dbInitialize" is used the first time the db is created, thereafter onUpgrade() is called on the DbService class for newer versions.
-If you need to migrate between database versions, just implement onUpgrade().
+The special string name `dbInitialize` is used the first time the db is created.

-Create a DbService class you will use to interact with the database:
+Create a `DbService` class you will use to interact with the database:
 ```xtend
 @AndroidDatabase class DbService {